 Guidelines to request an exception

-Regent's Rule 80102 does not apply to events located off campus (refer instead to HBP 9.1.1.F) or to facilities licensed under state law for the sale and service of alcoholic beverages.
-Such licensed facilities on campus include:
+Regent's Rule 80102 does not apply to events located at non-UT Austin facilities (refer instead to HBP 9.1.1.F) or to facilities licensed under state law for the sale and service of alcoholic beverages.
+Such UT Austin licensed facilities include:

 |Cactus Cafe||Blanton Museum Cafe||Bass Concert Hall|

 |McCullough theatre||UT Club||Texas Union|

 |Frank Erwin Center||AT&T Executive Education & Conference Center||Darrell K Royal Texas Memorial Stadium|

 |UFCU Disch-Falk Field||Tailgating Areas: PTS Regulated RV Lots and Tailgate Guys Locations||O's Campus Cafe (ACES/POB Room 2.222)|

 |Etter-Harbin Alumni Center (Ex-Student's Association)||Commons Learning Center Café (Pickle Research Campus, Building 137 S)||Lady Bird Johnson Wildflower Center|

 TABC requires that a licensed TABC caterer or bartender be used when there is an exchange of funds at an event or for an event.
 This includes tickets being charged for the event or providing a tip jar to the bartender.
 The vice president for legal affairs recommends that a TABC licensed caterer or bartender be used for all events as this will absolve the university of liability if someone is overserved or if a minor is served.
 If alcohol is served by a non-licensed individual, both the individual that served the alcohol and the university could be liable if someone is overserved or if a minor is served.
 University employees should not be used as servers at an event unless it is in their official job description (even if they are TABC certified).